apex/up/docs/06-commands.md

 DB_USER  sloth  MongoDB username         Modified 2 minutes ago by tobi
 ```

-Note that while changes made to the variables are effective immediately, AWS Lambda may retain idle containers with the previous values.
-Currently you must perform a deploy in order to receive the new values.
-This can be used to your advantage, as it allows you to change for example both `DB_USER` and `DB_PASS` at the same time.
+Environment variables are "baked" into the Lambda configuration upon deploy, thus must re-deploy the application stage(s) to see any environment variable changes.
+This reduces cold starts by roughly 600-800ms compared to loading env vars at runtime.

-Variables defined via `up env` are also available to the build hooks, as well as `up start`.
+Variables defined via `up env` are also available to the build hooks and `up start`.
 The `UP_STAGE` and `NODE_ENV` are defined to the target stage name automatically, unless specified manually.
 See the [Env Static](https://github.com/apex/up-examples/tree/master/pro/env-static) example to see how it works with build hooks.